How To Create an Effective Landing Page In 2024

 Q7.
 Is a landing page bad for SEO?

-No, by all means, a landing page is not bad for SEO.
+No, a landing page is not bad for SEO.
 On the contrary, landing pages are an excellent way to funnel the traffic that you bring through your SEO efforts.

 Q8.
 What URL should my landing page have?

 Your landing page URL should ideally “tell” your audience where the link is taking them after they click on it.
-A good strategy is to customize your URL with something that indicates what your landing page promotes.
-Effective URLs are approximately 50 to 60 characters in total.
+Customize using words that indicate what your landing page promotes and make it up to 60 characters in total.

 Q9.
 What size is a landing page?

-The recommended landing page size is 940 – 960 pixels, which works for the majority of different screen sizes.
+The recommended landing page size is 940–960 pixels, which works for most screen sizes.
 Moreover, any landing page content within the 720-pixel height should display properly on the screen upon page load.

 Q10.
 What is the best landing page builder?